TheMasterFly/MasterFly-Ruleset/README.md

 Behold mine mod.
 Archers are weaker, swordsmen might have a place now and civ balance has been kicked out of the house, despite my best efforts to rehabilitate it.
-Here's a list of the standouts, and please note the biggest changes are in this top list:
+Here's a list of the standouts, and please note the biggest changes are in this list:

 **Biggest Changes:**
 1) Workers can now improve water tile, while Work Boats have lost that ability.
 Instead, they can 'fish' by ending their turn on a Fishing Boats improvement/improved water resource tile.
 Once this has been done 3 times in tiles next to a City center or 4 times in tiles not adjacent, they acquire a 'Fish Harvest' promotion, where they must return to a city and can consume themselves to give a large food buff to the city.
 This buff is increased by roughly 33% for fishing done in tiles not adjacent to City centers.